aksommerville/ra3/README.md

 - [ ] Integrate emulators
 - - [ ] Validate 4 player in all emulators
 - [ ] Prepare collection
-- - [ ] See rating histogram, try to flatten out the multiple-of-5 spikes.
+- - [x] See rating histogram, try to flatten out the multiple-of-5 spikes.
-- - [ ] Review ROMs.
+- - [x] Review ROMs.
 Eliminate duplicates, faulty, and obscene.
 Populate metadata for everything we keep.
 - - - Games initially with rating==0 (in pages): gameboy=81 snes=27 nes=20 atari2600=44 atari5200=8 atari7800=6 c64=186 genesis=114 n64=11 scv=3
 - - - That's about 6000 games.
 But we're probably not going to support 5200, c64, n64, or genesis, and scv remains highly questionable.
 - - - gameboy+snes+nes+atari2600: 2064 games.
 Still a ton.
 - - - 2023-11-26: 1676 remaining
 - - - 2023-12-02: 1558 ...1513
 - - - 2024-07-13: 1285
+- - - 2024-07-27: 998
+- - - 2024-08-25: 166
+- - - 2024-08-27: 0 whoo hoo!
+- - [x] When initial review is complete, look again at the ones I've flagged. eg 2600 Paddles, and disorganized errors, missing mappers.
+- - [ ] More lists.
+I'd like a list of like "the best of every style", all the archetype games.
+- - [x] Ensure sports games have the name of the sport in comments somewhere.
+I think a negative-text search could help to locate these.
 - [ ] Emuhost: Add an overscan option, you never know.
 - [ ] Prepare the Pi.
 - - [ ] Solarus